levkk/rwf/ARCHITECTURE.md

 ## Modules

 Rum is split into different modules and source code files.
-We can't all be like antirez.
 Modules are documented below, in no particular order.

 ### `controller`